Skip to main content

 Design and Build

-From the pictures, it's quite hard to see where, size-wise, the iX fits into the SUV market, so it might help to know that the external dimensions are pretty similar to those of a BMW X5.
-Clever EV drivetrain packaging and a long wheelbase though, mean that interior cabin space is closer to that of an X7, though no 7-seat option will be offered.
-The styling, previewed by the company's 'Vision iNext' concept of 2018, is characterised by the lack of profile panelwork creases, plus there are frameless doors and a tapered glasshouse with an angled rear D-pillar.
+If you know the iX, then you'll be aware from a glance that there have been some visual changes to this updated model - though you might struggle initially to pinpoint what they are.
+The key changes have taken place at the front, which moves closer into line with the brand's latest 'Neue Klasse' design language.
+To that end, the LED headlights are narrower and there's a revamped version of the large central kidney grille, which for extroverts can now be specified with optional frame illumination (standard on the top M70).
+There's a choice of 21,22 or 23-inch wheels.
+Otherwise, it's as before, with external dimensions that are pretty similar to those of a BMW X5.
+Clever EV drivetrain packaging and a long wheelbase though, mean that interior cabin space is closer to that of an X7, though for the iX there's still no third row seating option.
+As previously, the shape is characterised by the lack of profile panelwork creases, plus there are frameless doors, a tapered glasshouse with an angled rear D-pillar and a fixed clamshell bonnet you can't open.
 Because there's no need for a radiator, the front grille houses the drive assistance system's cameras, radars and sensors.
-For the first time in a modern BMW, there's a fixed clamshell bonnet; that's because without an engine or any front storage space, there's no need for customers to ever open it.
 Under the skin, there's a unique-to-the-iX all-aluminium spaceframe chassis that's also fashioned from 'CFRP' 'Carbon Fibre Reinforced Plastic'.
-Inside, there's an airy, futuristic-feeling cabin characterised by a flat floor, recycled materials and a rather odd-looking hexagonal multi-function steering wheel.
+Very little has changed inside, though 'M Sport'-spec cars gain revised multifunction seats and a restyled steering wheel.
+This remains an airy, futuristic-feeling cabin characterised by a flat floor and wide use of recycled materials.
 The instruments and infotainment functions are grouped together in a curved digital display.
 And there's no centre console, the main controls instead (a rocker to select the drive and an iDrive infotainment dial) set within the forward part of the high-set central armrest.
 Space in the back is generous, with lots of head and leg room.
-Boot space is similar to the 650-litre capacity you get in an X5.
+Boot space is rated at 500-litres, similar to the baseline capacity you get in an X5.

 Market and Model